See a summary of 2025 changes here.

 For more information about the World Ninja League, visit www.nationalninja.com.

-To start your journey to the Ninja Challenge League Finals in 2024, book into an official NCL Qualifier event on the Schedule page.
+To start your journey to the Ninja Challenge League Finals in 2025, book into an official NCL Qualifier event on the Schedule page.

 If you have any questions about the Ninja Challenge League’s rules or format, contact the Commissioner directly at commissioner@ninjachallengeleague.com.

-The Ninja Challenge League State Youth Finals are the culmination of a season of qualifiers across Australia, providing an opportunity for the top youth athletes from across the country to test their skills, develop their abilities, and socialise with fellow ninja enthusiasts.
+The Ninja Challenge League Youth Finals are the culmination of a season of qualifiers across Australia, providing an opportunity for the top youth athletes from across the country to test their skills, develop their abilities, and socialise with fellow ninja enthusiasts.

 A rough schedule, spectator tickets and more details will be released closer to the date of competition.